A Travel Price Comparison for United States of America Los Angeles vs. Albuquerque for Attractions, Food, Nightlife, and Hiking

 Los Angeles is a energetic big city where you can fill many days.
 Many visitors also spend a good bit of time hiking.
 This city offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

-Visitors enjoy the food and shopping when visiting the desert destination of Albuquerque.
+Visitors enjoy the food and shopping when visiting the outdoorsy destination of Albuquerque.
 Exploring the old town is a popular activity.
 This town offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 Five days in Los Angeles or Albuquerque?